Author’s notes

 Is it a joke?

-I thought the other day, what if something sees the title: the end of all wars and thinks it is a joke?
+I thought the other day, what if something sees the title: the end of all wars and thinks it’s a joke?

 Let me assure you, it’s not a joke.
 Admittedly, it sort of started as one.
 I needed a provocative title for a theatre play for the dot.story (a book I accidentally wrote in 2022), and since I had already started the collection Views from around the universe as an outlet for my anger about Russia’s war in Ukraine, it was a small step to think big for a play in a book.
 It was pure bravado to go all in.
 And I’ll treat you to what I made of it in the dot.story.